 Hot Water Bath

 Hot showers are treated as a luxury in the Himalayas.
 Only a few teahouses provide a hot water bath service.
-They will provide you a bucket of hot water and it will cost you USD 0.5 – USD 1 for a bucket of hot water.
+They will provide you with a bucket of hot water, and it will cost you USD 0.5 – USD 1 for a bucket of hot water.

 Tips for The Staff

 Tipping is always expected from the guides and the porter.
-Hence, to show your companions of the trek your gratitude, you can give your porters and guide some tips after the trek is over.
-Since there is not a fixed tipping rate, you can give as much as you want.
+Hence, to show your trek companions your gratitude, you can give your porters and guide some tips after the trek is over.
+Since there is no fixed tipping rate, you can give as much as possible.